ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 #### Make

 If your IDE is not Eclipse based but can still use a Makefile, then you can specialize the Makefile exporter.
-Specializing the Makefile is actually how Arm mbed implemented the Eclipse + Make exporter.
+Specializing the Makefile is actually how Arm Mbed implemented the Eclipse + Make exporter.

 Creating an exporter based on the Makefile exporter is a two step process: inherit from the appropriate Makefile class, and call its generate method.
 Taking Eclipse + Make using GCC Arm as an example, your exporter will look like: